How to Build Business via Old Sacramento, Horse and Buggy and Social Media

 With increased sales and skills, we are now turning our attention to building our part-time business online, too.
 Yes, I tend to get on my soapbox occasionally because I care about those I work with daily.
 I am sure you have something you are passionate about too!

-Partner with us, won't you?
+Partner with us, won’t you?
 We cannot do this alone.
 Share this article on Face Book; help us get the word out to your friends.
-These are just two ways to use social media to promote your offline business to bigger profits today.
+These are just two ways to use social media to promote your offline and online business to bigger profits today.